ReliSA/Software-process-antipatterns-catalogue/catalogue/Doppelganger.md

 [Home](../README.md) > [Catalogue](../Antipatterns_catalogue.md) > Doppelganger

 # Doppelganger

-**Also Known As:**
+## Also Known As

+n/a

 ## Summary

-A person (a manager or peer) beeing nice and easy to work with one moment, vicious and unreasonable the next.
+Doppelganger is an anti-pattern in which a person—typically a manager or a peer—exhibits two markedly different and alternating behaviors.
+At times the individual is cooperative, supportive, and easy to work with; at other times the same person becomes hostile, unreasonable, or aggressive.
+These unpredictable switches create confusion, mistrust, and communication breakdowns within the team, ultimately affecting collaboration and performance.

+## Context

+## Unbalanced Forces

-## Symptoms
+## Symptoms and Consequences

- - unbalanced tone in communication and attitude
+-	Inconsistent tone and attitude in communication.
- - unexpected switches between the two personalities leading to miscomunications, uncertain results and other problems
+-	Sudden and unexpected shifts between cooperative and hostile behavior.
- - two different but distinct communication patterns in one person switching back and forth in time
+-	Two distinct communication patterns exhibited by the same individual.
+-	Team members feel uncertain about how interactions will unfold.
+-	Increased misunderstandings and miscommunication.
+-	Reduced trust and psychological safety within the team.

+## Causes

-## Specific To
+## (Refactored) Solution

 ## Related Anti-patterns

+n/a

 ## Sources
 [[LAP'05]](../References.md), [[LIV'08]](../References.md)